 Key capabilities:

-• Automated pre-screen interviews (voice and video)
+• Automated pre-screen interviews for voice and video

 • Multilingual interview support